-- Relative stability: Compared to smaller capitalization, mid-cap stocks can provide growth opportunities with less price volatility
+- Relative stability: Compared to small-capitalization stocks, mid-cap stocks can provide growth opportunities with less price volatility.

 - Diversification: Mid-cap stock index funds typically invest in hundreds of stocks representing multiple market sectors.
 Diversification can help to reduce market risk.

-- Principal risk: Like with any other stock, mid-cap stocks have the potential to decline in value below the original amount invested by the shareholder.
+- Principal risk: Similar to other stocks, mid-cap stocks have the potential to decline in value below the original amount invested.
 It is possible to lose your principal investment with mid-cap stocks.